 Type something to search...
-Content that must be rendered in a screen reader is not hidden
+Content intended for assistive technologies is not hidden from them

 Objectives